Deep Dive Into Retinoids

 WHERE DO I START?

-If you’re unsure of where to start, you can’t go wrong with Retivance.
+If you’re unsure of where to start, I highly recommend starting with RET de la Blair.
 This product is a retinaldehyde, meaning it stimulates more collagen then retinol with little to no irritation to the skin.
 This is a great option for dry skin, sensitive skin, reactive skin, and/or those suffering from rosacea.
 Not only does it feel amazing, but you will no doubt notice an improvement in your skin tone and texture.
 Just trust me on this one!

 If you have oily skin or if you have already been tolerating a retinoid well, I would recommend bumping up to a retinoic acid such as tretinoin 0.025% a few nights a week and gradually increasing frequency as tolerated.
 Once you’re able to tolerate it every night with no irritation, I recommend bumping up to the next strength, in this case tretinoin 0.05% a few nights a week.
 If you are interested in starting on tretinoin or another retinoic acid product, your primary care doctor or dermatologist can prescribe it at your next office visit.

 When should I apply my retinoid?
 Retinoids should be part of your night time routine and are not meant to be used during the day.
 The sun’s UV rays inactivate retinoids, so using it during the day is a waste of the product as it will be ineffective.
 As a side note - products that contain retinol AND SPF together make me seriously question the scientist who developed them… that will always baffle me.
 Since your retinoid is likely your most active product in your routine, it is best if applied first thing at night after washing/toning.